 Hello, and welcome to my world . . .

-It’s tough out there these days, in a world that seems to be falling to pieces around us.
-Covid-19 is altering the way we lead our lives.
+It’s tough out there these days, on a planet in a frightening time of change and a political world in turmoil.
 It’s no wonder if you feel upset, upended, upside-down.
 I hope you’ll take a deep breath and spend a few moments here, in a quiet space of books and gardens.

-For a glimpse into this quieter life, I invite you to check out the “About” page, browse the book pages, take a look at the “Resource” section, and drop in on LifeScapes, my blog.
-(Leave a note, why don’t you?)
-To keep up with what’s going on at Meadow Knoll, you can subscribe to my newsletters or join me on social media.
-Even when we can’t be face to face or reach out and touch one another, there are ways to stay connected.
+For a glimpse into this quieter life, I invite you to check out the “About” page, browse the book pages, take a look at the “Resource” section, and drop in on the archive of LifeScapes and BookScapes, my two blogs.
+You can find my newsletters at Place & Thyme, my Substack home and my social media links at the top right of this page.
+Even when we can’t talk face-to-face or reach out and touch one another, there are ways to stay connected.
 Let’s use them.

-Thank you for being a reader and friend.
+Thank you for being a reader and a friend.
 Come back and visit often—you’re always welcome.